Big Brother (British TV series) series 2: Ratings

-Controversy & criticism
+Controversy and criticism

 In the fifth week, when Bubble was nominated against Paul for eviction, Bubble was evicted from the house.
 His eviction was seen as controversial, when it was uncovered that a phone number posted on the internet advertising news for rival football clubs had actually been falsely set-up, and would register voters to evict Bubble from the House.
 The vote to evict Bubble was only 53%, thus excluding the votes that were falsely cast, Bubble could have stayed in the game over Paul, who went on to receive fifth place in the series.
 In total, Bubble received 534,574 votes, while Paul received 470,059.
 This marked the second time in the series that the voting process had been tampered with, when last series a mass email was sent out that featured a link to evict Housemate Melanie, though it appeared to be a link to claim a free vacation.

-Much like the previous series as well, this season had controversial moments due to outside interference.
+Much like the previous series, this season had controversial moments due to outside interference.
 A few days before the first round of nominations, two fireworks were let off near the house, and the housemates were immediately sent inside for fear that it could be a secret message for a Housemate.
 In the fifth week of the game, two intruders broke into the house, and got into the hot tub.
 The remaining Housemates were put on lockdown, and security removed the intruders from the house immediately.
 The intrusion led to more security being put on the house.
 Some controversy also affected the Housemates personal lives.
 Penny, who was a teacher before entering the house, reportedly upset her boss, who felt her showering nude in the house "set a bad example for her pupils."